-As of March 31 2014, Cloudflare provides automatic CNAME Flattening at the zone apex (or root) for our customers.
-All customers with CNAME records at the root will have DNS requests safely processed without being limited by the DNS specifications (RFCs).
+Cloudflare offers automatic CNAME Flattening at the zone apex (or root).
+All customers with CNAME records at the root have DNS requests safely processed without being limited by the DNS specifications (RFCs).

 We shared more background and customer stories in this blog post.